Please watch our school video below:

 We welcome calls to school (01797 344335) to answer any of your questions and queries, or please email our school office at firstname.lastname@example.org

-There is virtual tour of our school and we will share some of our current literature on this page.
+There is a virtual tour of our school, please visit our Facebook page.

 Please look out for updated information for new and prospective parents in the near future!

 There is more information regarding year R specifically available here.

 We really look forward to meeting you and sharing our wonderful school with you.